danieledurante/nEM/Application to Cheating Data/Cheating-Data.md

 Let us finally visualize the performance table, which reproduces Table 1 in the paper: [Durante, D., Canale, A. and Rigon, T. (2017). *A nested expectation-maximization algorithm for latent class models with covariates* \[arXiv:1705.03864\]](https://arxiv.org/abs/1705.03864).

-In particular, the maximization performance and the computational efficiency of the EM algorithm with one Newton-Raphson step, along with those of the re-scaled modifications are:
+In particular, the maximization performance and the computational efficiency of the EM algorithm with one Newton-Raphson step, along with those of the re-scaled modifications, are:

 ``` r
 library(knitr)